trislett/TFCE_mediation/README.md

 ```
 3) It is recommended to recompile the cython and c++ scripts.

-Options:
+Optional:
 bash_compile.sh '-e' option includes a link in your .bashrc to the script directory as an environment variable $SURF_TFCE.
 bash_compile.sh '-m' option copies ?h.midthickness surface to fsaverage/surf/ directory.
 Depending on how you installed freesurfer you may have to run 'sudo ./bash_compile.sh -e -m'

 ```
 #!Bash